-2. Recovery is limited to those 55 years of age or older to nursing homes as well as home and community-based services; and, escape recovery.
-As a result, recovery can now be completely eliminated with careful estate planning.
+2. Recovery is limited to individuals 55 years of age or older who receive care in nursing homes or through home and community-based services.

-3. Recovery is permitted to only those assets subject to a full California probate proceeding.
+3. Recovery is permitted only to those assets subject to a full California probate proceeding.

 By far, the most significant change was item No. 3.
-Items not subject to probate, such as assets placed in a revocable or irrevocable trust, life insurance, retirement accounts, and assets where a beneficiary is named all
+Items not subject to probate, such as assets placed in a revocable or irrevocable trust, life insurance, retirement accounts, and assets where a beneficiary is named, all escape recovery.
+As a result, recovery can now be completely eliminated with careful estate planning.